shenyanqing1105/ForestLPR-CVPR2025/README.md

 For ANYmal and botanic, we also use the same way to generate pickle files, which are saved in dataset folders.

-#### generate npy files for BEV images

-In `scripts/generate_splits/bevwp.py`
+#### Generate BEV Images and .npy files

+In `scripts/generate_splits/bevwp.py`, set `TOP_Z_MAX` and `TOP_Z_MIN` to crop the point cloud. `TOP_Z_DIVISION` refers to height interval of slices.

-generate_bevs function is used to generate BEV images and save .npy files to the folder.
+`generate_bevs function` is used to generate BEV images and save .npy files to the folder.

+This script is also used for dataloader.
 When running the code first time, these files can be generated automatically.
 If there is already the .npy file, the dataset load function can skip the generation and directly load it from the file.

-?todo how to run it

-### model training on Wild-Places
+## Model Training on Wild-Places

 Run the following script to train and evaluate `ForestLPR` network.
 Specifically, it will train `ForestLPR` network and select a checkpoint that performs best Recall@5 on the validation set as the final model.